SPLATteam/SPLAT-WebGuide/docs/working_with_technologies.rst

 Changing and renaming a technology
 ----------------------------------

+1. In any of the :ref:`technologysheets` (except the tabs containing information of specific zones), click on :button:`Refresh Sheet` to get the data saved in the model for the scenario chosen.

+2. Make changes to the technologies in the sheet.

+3. Click on :button:`Update Model Data` to update the model with the new data.

 The ``SpecificTech`` sheet is used to review and update Site specific power generation technology parameters that don’t vary from year to year.